-The Food Policy Council was formed to promote policies and action towards a local food system that benefits our community, our environment, our farmers, and our economy in ways that are equitable and sustainable.
-The Council fosters awareness and understanding of the role played by an environmentally healthy food system in food security, economic vitality and the health and well-being.
+The Lehigh Valley Food Policy Council was formed to promote policies and action supporting a local food system that benefits our community, our environment, our farmers, and our economy in ways that are equitable and sustainable.
+The Council fosters awareness and understanding of the role played by an environmentally healthy food system in food security, economic vitality and the health and well-being of our community.

 Food Access – Making sure that fresh healthy food is available and affordable for everyone in the Lehigh Valley.
-Currently working on summer foods initiatives while school is out, SNAP education, WIC participation, healthy and culturally appropriate options in pantries, and access to growing spaces.
+We are currently working on summer food initiatives while school is out, SNAP education, WIC participation, healthy and culturally appropriate options in pantries, and access to growing spaces.

 Community Farms and Gardens – Connecting with coordinators and gardeners across the Lehigh Valley, growing community support and involvement to improve food security, knowledge of what we eat, and technical assistance.